 You might want to use a festive holiday tin for the Butternut Toffee.
 Start with a layer of bubble wrap in the bottom, then a layer of toffee (place the pieces as close together as possible).
 Repeat layers and finish with a layer of crumpled waxed paper before putting on the lid.
 Test to make sure the contents are snugly packed.
 There should be no movement inside when you shake the tin.
 Whatever you're sending, be sure to include a copy of the recipe.

 Shipping boxes will be bounced around, so use a sturdy cardboard box.
 If you plan on shipping by US Postal Service, use one of their free boxes.
 You can have the mail carrier pick up your package at no charge when you pay for and print out the postage label at home.
-(See http://www.usps.com/onlinepostage/welcome.htm.)
+(See www.usps.com/ship/welcome.htm.)

 Whatever kind of box you use, line the bottom with a generous layer of filler, such as bubble wrap, foam peanuts, or crumpled waxed paper or newspaper.
 Popped corn is an eco-friendly alternative.
 Place the tins or plastic containers in the box and surround with more filler, and finish with more filler to prevent the contents from moving around.
 Test by shaking it around before you tape it up.